2005 Australian Football International Cup: Grand final

-The Grand Final was replayed on Fox Sports (Australia) and the Fox Footy Channel.
+The grand final was replayed on Fox Sports (Australia) and the Fox Footy Channel.

-The Best and Fairest medal was awarded to New Zealand's James Bowden.
+The best and fairest medal was awarded to New Zealand's James Bowden.

-Grand Final was played as a curtain raiser to the round 20 AFL match between Collingwood vs Carlton, so this figure is the total crowd for the match, although not all spectators were inside the stadium at the start or conclusion of the curtain raiser event.
+Note: the grand final was played as a curtain-raiser to the round 20 AFL match between Collingwood vs Carlton, so this figure is the total crowd for the match, although not all spectators were inside the stadium at the start or conclusion of the curtain-raiser event.